Skip to main content

 Biographical Note

 Edythe Fitzhugh was born on July 5, 1934, in Indianapolis, Indiana.
 She attended P.S.
 87 and Crispus Attucks High School.
 Music was a big part of her family’s life with her mother regularly playing piano and singing in the choir at church.
-Edythe also grew up around the local jazz scene in Indianapolis.
+Fitzhugh also grew up around the local jazz scene in Indianapolis.
 At the age of seven, she began learning piano; at age eight, she began violin instruction.
 Later, she would go on to learn viola and cello.
-She was the second violinist in her P.S.
+Fitzhugh was the second violinist in her P.S.
 87 school orchestra.
 For a short period of time, she attended Jordan Conservatory of Music and then transferred to McArthur Conservatory of Music.

-Edythe Fitzhugh died on November 5, 2018 and is buried at Crown Hill Cemetery in Indianapolis, Indiana where her gravestone is marked with the epitaph “Mother of Jazz.”
+Edythe Fitzhugh died on November 5, 2018, and is buried at Crown Hill Cemetery in Indianapolis, Indiana, where her gravestone is marked with the epitaph “Mother of Jazz.”

 Sources: